Goddard’s Rocket

 More details > View on Rebrickable > View on >A-4 becomes the V-2

-With the A-4’s capabilities now demonstrated, the German military officially adopted the rocket into their arsenal, renaming it Vergeltungswaffe 2, Vengeance Weapon 2, or simply the V-2.
-The new name reflected the Nazi regime’s intent to use the rocket as a retaliatory weapon against Allied bombing of German cities.
+With its capabilities proven, the A‑4 was formally adopted by the German military and redesignated Vergeltungswaffe 2 (Vengeance Weapon 2), more commonly known as the V‑2.
+The new name reflected the Nazi regime’s intention to deploy the rocket as a retaliatory weapon against Allied bombing campaigns.

-This rebranding signalled the end of the A-4’s experimental phase and the start of its mass production and operational deployment.
-Though originally conceived as a scientific and engineering marvel, the A-4 would go on to become the world’s first long-range guided ballistic missile used in warfare.
+This transition marked the end of the A‑4’s experimental phase and the beginning of mass production and operational use.
+Although conceived as a scientific and engineering breakthrough, the A‑4 became the world’s first long‑range guided ballistic missile employed in warfare.

-Under the new designation, the V-2 was produced mainly at the Mittelwerk underground facility, where forced labour was used under harrowing conditions.
-From late 1943 to early 1945, approximately 5,000 V-2 rockets were constructed.
-Of these, an estimated 3,000 to 3,200 were launched in combat, targeting cities such as London, Antwerp, and Liège.
+Under the V‑2 designation, production was concentrated at the Mittelwerk underground facility, where forced labour was used under brutal conditions.
+Between late 1943 and early 1945, around 5,000 V‑2 rockets were manufactured.
+Of these, an estimated 3,000 to 3,200 were launched in combat against targets including London, Antwerp, and Liège.

 V2